tybottorff/bottorffdocs/notes/literature_notes.md

  - case report of patient with metastatic HER2 NSCLC with high PD-L1 level
  - started on pembrolizumab
  - ICI-induced myocarditis before third ICI cycle
+# Start codon variant in *LAG3* is associated with decreased LAG-3 expression and increased risk of autoimmune thyroid disease
+ - GWAS hit shows rare 5' UTR variant in *LAG3* showing large effect, variant generates a novel start codon for an ORF upstream of the canonical start codon, leading to reduced mRNA and surface protein expression of LAG-3 coreceptor on activated lymphocytes
 # Statistical analysis of CDR3 length distributions for the assessment of T and B cell repertoire biases
  - Gaussian-like distribution in length pattern, given large number of small effects (random mechanism of junction diversity) acting additively and independently on CDR3 length
 # Stitchr: stitching coding TCR nucleotide sequences from V/J/CDR3 information